-LCMG begins as a year long program meeting fifteen times for 1.5 hours and continues with monthly meetings as long as you wish to join us.
-There will be a small dues fee to support inviting speakers in to learn from over time.
+Learning Community begins as a year long program meeting twenty times for 1.5 hours and continues with regular 1.5 hr meetings as long as you wish to join us.

 There will be reading between classes.
 Our first ten classes, we will be utilizing the deep wisdom in Ann Weiser Cornell’s curriculum Working with Focusing Clients One to One.

-The classes will be a mix of discussing new content or demos and experiential exploration via small groups or paired practice.
+The classes will be a mix of discussing new content, demos and experiential exploration via small groups or paired practice.

-I will bring guests into class for us to practice with.
-You will be encouraged to find practice clients sometime after the first 8 classes.
+You are encouraged to find practice clients.
 This will happen at the timing that feels ripe for you.
 These might be people you already work with and maybe not.
 Practice clients can be new to Focusing or have had minimal exposure.
 Sessions you offer can be 20-50 min.
 Our classes will often have small group time where we share our client practice experiences with each other.

-I will start a new group every fall, alternating Sunday daytime or Thursday evenings Eastern or New York USA time zone.
+I will start a new group every fall, and possibly again in January, alternating Sunday daytime or Thursday evenings Eastern or New York USA time zone.
 Please plan to attend all sessions for the full time.
-Missing up to two classes is acceptable.
+If you miss more than a few, we will work out something between us for you to make them up the following year.
 Since we will often be in small groups, there may not be much that I can record for you.
-You are welcome to make up classes you miss in a later spring or fall session.
+For anyone on a certification path, these experiential classes especially, we will want to make up.
+This may involve additional fees beyond the $245 for your 2nd year.

 The course fee will include a digital copy of Ann Weiser Cornell’s curriculum she uses with Certification students.
 We will be working just with her Teachers Manual Part One related to Guiding One to One.

-Learning Community for Mastery in Guiding (LCMG) Videoconference Class – Thursday Evenings
+Learning Community for Mastery in Guiding Change Online Class – 2023-24 Thursday evenings

-Prerequisite: Creating Space For Lasting Change Levels 1-4 OR 1 year equivalent Focusing skills training
+Prerequisite: Creating Space For Lasting Change Levels 1-4 OR 1+ years of equivalent Focusing skills training

-**Note Daylight savings time changes November 7 for me.
-This class will shift backward 1 hour for that day and those after.
+**Note Daylight savings time changes November 5 for me.
+The Nov 16 class will shift backward 1 hour for that day and those after.
 If you are not on the same time shift, take this into account.
-In spring, time will shift forward 1 hour on March 13, 2022.
+In spring, time will shift forward 1 hour on March 10, 2024.

 Additional Learning Community Teaching Mentors

 David Bell, LCSW-C is a clinical social worker in the central Maryland region.
 David specializes in experiential approaches to psychotherapy which means to bring the focus, goal or edge of growth into the here and now.
-He will share his favorite practices for helping clients explore edges including two powerful neuro-therapy practices: Brainspotting and Eye Movement Integration.
+He will share his favorite practices for metaprocessing, where we help our client develop an eye for the small steps of fresh air in life processes.
+Later in the second year, David may also introduce us to two powerful neuro-therapy practices: Brainspotting and Eye Movement Integration.